microsoft/qsharp/katas/content/complex_arithmetic/index.md

 When performing operations on complex numbers, it's often helpful to treat them as polynomials in terms of $i$.
 Let's see how to do the main arithmetic operations on complex numbers.

-> In Q#, complex numbers are represented as user-defined struct type `Complex` from the `Microsoft.Quantum.Math` namespace.
+> In Q#, complex numbers are represented as user-defined struct type `Complex` from the `Std.Math` namespace.
 >
 > Given a complex number $x = a + bi$, you can access its real and imaginary parts using their names: `let (a, b) = (x.Real, x.Imag);`.
 >